Explore an interactive representation of the process of science. Home Glossary Search Understanding Science 101 For teachers Resource library

 The Understanding Science site is assembling an expanded list of FAQs for the site and you can contribute.
-Have a question about how science works, what science is, or what it's like to be a scientist?
-Submit it!
+Have a question about how science works, what science is, or what it’s like to be a scientist?
+Send it to understandingscience@berkeley.edu!

 Why do scientists often seem tentative about their explanations?